nathanrosspowell/minmod_component/README.md

 Add a mechanism to dump everything in the `component::Manager` to a JSON file.
 Have an optimal way to read that file back in and make the needed changes - something smarter than destroying everything to then rebuild the same components from scratch.

+### Run on Travis CI with debug build

+I need to ensure that no asserts are being hit on Clang.